 Apply water thoroughly on the surface and see if you will experience peeling or water balloons, if they appear on a large area on your wallpaper then you will have problems painting it.

-Rule of thumb is that Kalkpaint can be applied on surfaces that are not too warm for you to place your hand on or about 50°on celcius.
+Kalkpaint can be applied on surfaces that are not too warm for you to place your hand on or about 50°on Celsius.

 Our Kalkpaint is not suitable to use on floor as the Kalkpaint isn't hard enough and any water absorption will damage the product.

 Kalk paint is ideal for flowerpots such as terracotta, and can be applied directly on the surface, allowing the pot to breathe naturally.

 Have in mind that some flowerpots on the market today have been treated with oil or grease and can be difficult or impossible to paint onto, usually these pots are big, cement-based pots, made in special moulds, where oil or grease is used to get them out.

 To paint again:

 If you want to change your colour of Kalkpaint, or paint again with same colour to freshen up your surface, you can do so without any preparation, (as long as you do not have to clean grease, oil, fix hole etc.)

 If you want to change from Kalkpaint to another water-based paint you need to paint one layer of acrylic based primer that is free of alkyd over the Kalkpaint first.